A common question asked by many intermediate to advanced tennis players is how do I win doubles with a weak partner.

 It is also important to get a good start in the first set as this will help your partner gain confidence.

-3. Don’t Overplay to Compensate for the Weaker Player
+3. Don’t Overplay to Compensate for your Weaker Partner

-A common mistake I see when individuals are playing with a weaker tennis partner is trying to solve the problem by hitting through it e.g. trying to hit more powerful serves or going for groundstroke winners all the time.
+A common mistake I see when individuals are playing with a weaker player is trying to solve the problem by hitting through it i.e. trying to hit more powerful serves or going for groundstroke winners all the time.

 Doing this is a recipe for disaster and you are just making it easier for your opponents as you are more likely to hit the ball out.